pingcap/tidb/docs/design/2021-03-09-security-enhanced-mode.md

 Users will also be able to observe if the system they are using has enhanced security mode enabled via the system variable, `tidb_enable_enhanced_security` (read-only).

 We will need to consider the impact on tools.
-When SEM is disabled, they should have no impact.
+When SEM is disabled, no impact is expected.
 When SEM is enabled, it should be possible to make recommendations to the tools team so that they can still access meta data required to operate in DBaaS environment:

 * Lightning and BR will not work currently with SEM + https://github.com/pingcap/tidb/pull/21988
 * In 5.0 the recommended method for BR/Lightning to get TiKV GC stats should change.